 - Marketing and app monetization.

-Mobile apps are an integral part of our daily lives today.
-We believe that you want your idea to become the next big product helping people around the world.
-Hopefully, this article has moved you inches or even miles closer to that dream.
+Nowadays, mobile apps are an integral part of our daily lives.
+We’re confident that you want your idea to become the next big thing helping people around the world improve their lives for the better.
+We hope this article has inched you closer to achieving that dream.